yimingsun12138/ColabGeek/README.md

 main.Run_code_server()
 ```

-You can also install code server extension by providing extension id or the path of the VSIX file downloaded from [vscode marketplace](https://marketplace.visualstudio.com/vscode).
+You can also install code server extension by providing extension id or the path of the VSIX file downloaded from [VSCode marketplace](https://marketplace.visualstudio.com/vscode).

 ```python
 # ColabSession.Install_code_server_extension has the following parameters: